 Several strategies have been tried to reduce alopecia such as:

-Unfortunately none have consistently been shown to be effective.
+Unfortunately, none have consistently been shown to be effective.
 It is important to advise patients of this potential side effect and to provide a wig.

-Epidermal growth factor receptor inhibitor (EGFR) treatment has been reported to cause slowing of growth of hair, brittle hair and abnormally thick hair.
+Epidermal growth factor receptor inhibitor (EGFR) treatment has been reported to cause slowing of the growth of hair, brittle hair and abnormally thick hair.